qgis/QGIS-Documentation/docs/user_manual/working_with_vector/attribute_table.rst

   describing, what the relation is used for.
 We will just call say **airport_relation** in this case.
 * **Referenced Layer (Parent)** also considered as parent layer, is the one with the primary key, pointed to, so here it is the ``regions`` layer.
-You can define the primary key of the referenced layer, so it is ``ID``.
+You need to define the primary key of the referenced layer, so it is ``ID``.
 * **Referencing Layer (Child)** also considered as child layer, is the one with the foreign key field on it.
 In our case, this is the ``airports`` layer.
 For